jonklein/snell/README.md

 In the same sense that frameworks like Node.js offer the promise of a common web frontend & backend language, a Swift web framework could offer a common frontend/backend language for iOS/OSX apps, and again, eventually other platforms.

+The design basis for Snell is largely Rails-inspired in some of the structure and terminology, though differences between Ruby & Swift do lead to different design considerations.
+In particular, the relative lack of reflection & metaprogramming functionality in Swift presents a challenge in following many Rails design patterns.

 *This project is only a proof-of-concept*.
 It currently supports only the simplest of requests.
 It goes without saying that it's not appopriate for production use.
 See the section "Known Issues & Limitations" below for more details.

-## Building a Project
+### Using Snell in a Project

-To build a project with Snell, you can modify files in the "SnellProject" group.
+To build a project with Snell, you can clone the demo project and modify files in the "SnellProject" group.
+The files/directories of interest in the demo project are:

+- `main.swift`: where the server is started and the router is configured
+- `DemoRouter.swift`: routing between URL routes and server actions
+- `DemoController.swift`: handling of server actions, trigger rendering, etc
+- `Views`: templated Swift HTML views (see the section on `swtl` below)

+In the future, Snell should be able to integrate into a project as an external framework or library, but there are currently some limitations in the Swift workflow that complicate this approach.
+See "Known Issues & Limitations" below for more information.

 ### Running a Snell Project

 There are currently two ways to run the framework: CGI, or standalone server.

-- Running with CGI

-A Snell project can be compiled to run as a standlone CGI binary.

-- Running as a standalone server

-Snell uses the Cocoa GDCWebServer project to run as a simple standalone server.
+The demo project is configured to run as a standalone server on port 3000.
+If you run the `Snell` target in XCode via "Command-R", you should be able to reach the server in a browser at `http://localhost:3000`.
+This will invoke the `main` action of `DemoController`, which will render the `Demo` template.

-## `swtl` – templating with Swift
+### `swtl` – templating with Swift

-Part of the Snell project

-`swtl` is a simple tool for building templates using Swift.
+Part of the Snell project is `swtl` (pronounced "Swaddle"), a simple tool for is a simple tool for building templates using Swift.
 In the context of Snell, this is most likely HTML templates, but the tool can be used for any kind of templating.  `swtl` allows for ERB-style Swift statements to be embedded in any kind of text content:

 ```
 <html>
   <body>
-    <p>Hello, <%= scope.request.params["username"] %>
+    <p>Hello, <%= scope.request.params["name"] %></p>
+    <% for i in 1...3 { %>
+      <p>Iteration in a template (<%= i %>)
+    <% } %>
   </body>
 </html>
 ```

-## Known Issues & Limitations
+### Known Issues & Limitations

-- Snell is a proof of concept: *it is currently only built to handle simple GET requests*
+- Most importantly -- Snell is just a proof of concept: *it is currently only built to handle simple GET requests*

 The framework should be easily extensible to a more complete feature-set, but at this time, only simple GET returning HTML is